Can Diclofenac Affect Your Heart?

 Studies and Research on Diclofenac and Heart Health

-Several studies have been conducted about the cardiac risks of Diclofenac.
-These have produced significant insights into the extent of these risks leading to prescription changes in many nations.
+Several studies have examined the cardiac risks of Diclofenac.
+These have produced significant insights into the extent of these risks, leading to prescription changes in many nations.

 The Danish Study (2018)

-One of the most important pieces of research undertaken on this subject matter was carried out in Denmark, and published by the BMJ journal in 2018.
+One of the most important pieces of research on this subject was conducted in Denmark and published in the BMJ in 2018.

 The researchers conducted a nationwide cohort study that involved over 6.3 million adults.